A Local’s Guide to Winter Activities in Chicago

 The sculpture is at its most scenic after fresh snow.
 You get a dusting on The Bean itself, making those reflective selfies even more adorable.

-When there’s enough snow accumulation, the Morton Arboretum in nearby Lisle has trails for cross-country skiing (and snowshoeing!) for those who want to work up an appetite for all of the cozy treats.
+When there’s enough snow accumulation, the Morton Arboretum in nearby Lisle has trails for cross-country skiing and snowshoeing.
 They have equipment rentals there for you, too, if you don’t have your own.

 You’ll need to wait for at least four inches of snow on the ground and their annual light shows to conclude around mid-January.
 Ski routes are available online if you’re a planner.

-A view of the lights at Lincoln Park ZooLights, one of the top winter activities in Chicago
+A view of the lights at Lincoln Park ZooLights

 The free Lincoln Park Zoo is open 365 days a year.
 You read that right.
 You can see all kinds of critters for free every single day of the year.